tungnd237/InventoryManagementAnalyst/README.md

 ## goal for 4/4 - until next meeting on 4/7 Fri.
 14:00 at Burger King
 - goals in biz aspect
-	-  if objective 2) is feasible:
+	- check feasibility of objectives, mainly 2) (because many directions are possible for obj2)
-		- 	- 2) Identify optimal inventory levels for each cluster<-
+        - 2) Identify optimal inventory levels for each cluster
+	- identify performance goals
         - 4 performance goals with more specifications
+            	- 1) reduced inventory carrying costs
+	            - 2) optimize inventory levels -> efficient use of resources
+                - 3) increased product availability
+                - 4) faster order fullfillment
-- goals for analyzing dataset
+- goals for dataset analysis
-	- ways to cluster in inventory data
-		- improving basic kmc
-	- which dataset best fit for our biz goal/purposes
+	- 1) identify which dataset best fit for our biz goal/purposes
-		- reasons
+    - 2) compare various clustering methods
+	- 3) improve kmc(or other outstanding clustering method) in terms of performance metrics
-	- interpretation of resulting clusters as in most contributing features
+	- 4) interpretation of resulting clusters as in most contributing features
 		- are the clusters just artefactual result from particular datasets/clustering models?

 ## 0404 after class meeting: setting objectives